• Skip to primary navigation

 Instructions

 • Peel and finely chop the onion.
-Melt butter in a 10-inch skillet or a small sauce pan over medium heat.
-Add the onions to the pan and cook them until soft, at least five minutes.
+Melt the butter in a 10-inch skillet or a small sauce pan over medium heat.
+Add the onions to the pan and cook them until soft, at least five minutes, stirring occasionally.

-• Bake for 15-20 minutes, uncovered.
+• Bake the dip for 15-20 minutes, uncovered, until bubbly and heated through.
 Let the dip cool for at least 5 minutes.
-Serve with carrot sticks, red pepper strips, toasted pita wedges, crostini or Melba Toast.
+Serve with carrot sticks, red pepper strips, toasted pita wedges, crostini, Melba Toast or lightly salted club crackers.
 It's best not to use anything salty.

 Notes